RaphaelRibes/GeCKO-MTruncatula/READS_MAPPING/README.md

 **ZONES_STATS directory** (if a bed file was provided)
 - *mean_depth_per_zone_per_sample.tsv*:&nbsp;&nbsp;&nbsp;For each zone and each sample, the mean depth per zone (number of reads per base)

+\*⚠ Paired reads are considered properly paired if they are mapped A mapped pair is considered as "proper pair" if both ends mapped to different stand and the distance between them is less than

 ## Tools